 bitle

 Bitle is a self-powered ESP32-C3 BitChat relay node.
 It extends BitChat's Bluetooth mesh by hosting a dedicated BLE gateway that handles Noise XX handshakes, validates BitChat packets, and re-broadcasts encrypted payloads without user interaction.
+Nodes link to phones and to each other, carry encrypted mail for offline recipients, and keep themselves current with signed firmware updates that propagate across the mesh.
 The current hardware uses an ESP32-C3 with a flexible 2.4 GHz antenna, weatherproof enclosure, solar input, and battery pack.
 Bitle is well suited to extend the mesh network range in places like remote trails, campsites, or any offline comms grid.

 The firmware implements the full Noise XX handshake pattern, binding Ed25519 identities the same way the BitChat mobile apps do.
 Once flashed to an ESP32-C3, a Bitle node powers on, starts advertising, and begins relaying traffic autonomously — no phone, no configuration, no internet required.